Skip to main content

 Click Here For A Scientific Article On The Benefits Of Oil Pulling

-Click Here for Medical Review Article on Oral pH Low (acidc) pH can occur for many reasons and can be a factor in demineralization and cavities.
+Click Here for Medical Review Article on Oral pH Low (acidic) pH can occur for many reasons and can be a factor in demineralization and cavities.
 You can check your saliva pH (kits available under "Toothpaste").
-Diet and CariFree toothpaste can help raise pH.
+Diet, Xylitol products and CariFree toothpaste can help raise pH.

 * Periodontology 2000 Article On The Oral Microbiome